RicardoAzuul/RicardoAzuul.github.io/README.md

 - [git](https://git-scm.com/): as one of the most popular source code management tools.
 - [Balsamiq](www.balsamiq.com): for creating wireframes of all the pages.
 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/): for quick debugging and testing of HTML and CSS.
-- [Hover.css](https://ianlunn.github.io/Hover/#effects): to add a nice hover effect to the nav links.
+- [Hover.css](https://ianlunn.github.io/Hover/#effects): to add hover effect to nav links and buttons.
 - [Placeholder.com](https://placeholder.com/): to add placeholder images that help with the layout of the pages.

 ---